DoubleDuy/Google-Drive-API/README.md

 ---------- SET UP PROJECT ----------
 create your project folder
-npm init (can use default values or provide your own) npm install express dotenv multer googleapis
+npm init (can use default values or provide your own) npm install express dotenv multer googleapis google-auth-library

 .env file you have create with yourself.
 In this file will contains:
 # GOOGLE API configuration